mahdi-khosravi-sh/mahdi-khosravi-sh/README.md

 [![OpenSource Love Badge][Frapsoft OpenSource Love]][GitHub Repos]
 [![Ubuntu Badge][Shields Ubuntu]][Ubuntu]
 [![PRs Welcome][Shields PRs]][GitHub]

+I am an Android developer 💻.
+I love making new things ❤️.
+Programming is very attractive to me and I try to improve myself in this field day by day. <b> I do not compete with anyone but my own past.</b>😊

 - 👀 I’m interested in android development
 - :books: I’m currently learning Kotlin.